Skip to main content

 Merkle proofs · Hash-linked receipts

 Export a portable, tamper-evident proof package.
 Every receipt is signed and hash-linked.
-Any third party can verify offline - 8-step verification with independent decision re-derivation.
+Anyone with the published format and the public key can verify it offline, using standard cryptography.

 Standard cryptographic primitives.
 No special hardware.
 Fully offline-capable.
 See the full walkthrough